 What to Wear After a C Section For the First Few Weeks at Home

 In the first 4 to 8 weeks after you’re discharged from the hospital, you’ll want to find a comfortable home outfit that works for life as a new mom and gives adequate support, without irritating your scar or impeding your recovery.

 If you decide to breastfeed, your baby will be on your boob a lot, and you’ll be confined to a chair or your bed for hours at a time for the feed, fall asleep while feeding, wake up to feed again cycle.
 Add to that, you’ll want to provide plenty of opportunities for skin on skin contact with your little one.

 Comfy clothes that are loose or comfortably tight to offer support, still not anywhere near your scar, and keep your boobs accessible is the name of the game during this stage of the postpartum period.

-You’ll still want to stick with high-waisted underwear, adding in a few comfy nursing bras for your post c-section underwear uniform.
+You’ll still want to stick with high-waisted underwear or C-section underwear, adding in a few comfy nursing bras (you can get sports nursing bras if you prefer) or nursing tanks for your post c-section underwear uniform.
 Some women have bleeding and discharge for up to 6 weeks postpartum, so high waisted period underwear or C-section underwear will be your best friend for at least a little while.

 High waist bottoms will give you a bit of belly support in the early weeks as you recover.